socphoenix/pico-midicizer/README.md

 Do this to one of the potentiometers on each pedal, and run the output wire from each back up to the pico.
 One of these will go in pin 31, the other in pin
 32 (the one in pin 31 will be midi controller 1, the other 2 both on channel 16 when setting this up in vpo software).

+### Computer Build
+I reused a computer for this, what's most important is the amount of ram.
+2 channel organs often use over 16GB of ram.
+I have an example build for a new computer and touchschreen on [newegg.](https://newegg.io/85d107a)

 ### Software Setup
 I used [GrandOrgue](https://github.com/GrandOrgue/grandorgue) though this should be similar to Hauptwerk for setup.
 For a sample set [Freisach](https://piotrgrabowski.pl/friesach/) was used.